-Using this essential purpose as a framework, government could culture its own soul.
+Using this essential purpose as a starting point, government could culture its own soul.
 It could culture an evolving, living relationship with the Greater Purpose.
 This purpose is related to the rest of the kingdoms, higher and lower, and with the other planets, the Solar Life, and beyond.
 Our expanding relationship with the Greater Purpose frees us into existence undreamed of as yet.

 If we are not equal in form or consciousness, from where do we hold the ideal of equality so dear?
-Equality calls us from the realm of origin and value.
+Equality calls us from the realm of origin and reflects itself in value.
 As essential, integral parts of the whole, each point in the evolution of consciousness, as evidenced by the quality of the form through which it manifests, is equal in value to any other.
 Without even a single part, the whole could not be the whole.

-The soul of government helps us hear this divine call through the unremitting assertion of e pluribus unum, from the many, one.
+The soul of government helps us hear this divine call through the assertion of e pluribus unum, from the many, one.
 The more we each fulfill our unique potentials, the more our union fulfills its purpose.
-The soul of government asserts that the unique set of qualities that compose our individualities spring from a common, divine root, and that each of us is evidence of, and participates equally in ultimately bringing that universal purpose to life.
+The soul of government asserts that the unique set of qualities that compose our individualities spring from a common, divine root, and that each of us is evidence of, and participates equally in bringing that universal purpose to life.

 In one sense we supersede equality.
 We are not separate, equal individuals; we are something much more coherent: a diversity orchestrated and inspired by a higher purpose, each diverse point of equal value to the whole.
 It is in this coherency of value that the soul of government includes every constituent.
-It is in the light of this essential synthesis that we can stand in massed intent.
+It is in the light of this essential synthetic value that we can stand in massed intent.

 In this light we see government from the inside of us out, rather than being governed from the outside.
-In this light, we know with fresh eyes and hearts that we, each and every one of us, are the government.
+In this light, we know with fresh eyes and hearts that we, each and every one of us, are government.
 We see with fresh eyes that we do not govern each other, but rather, together we govern the worlds of form.
-In this light, humanity, in the synthesis of the three great planetary centers, can fulfill its destiny: to become the intelligent, loving actualization of the Divine Government of this planet.
+In this light, humanity, in the synthesis of the three great planetary centers, can fulfill its destiny: to become the intelligent, loving agent of the Divine Government of this planet.